 Women with PCOS have a higher risk of developing:

 - anxiety and depression

 - sleep apnea

 - heart attack

 - breast cancer

 The earlier your PCOS is diagnosed and treated, the lower your risk of developing these complications.
 Avoiding tobacco products and participating in regular exercise can also reduce your risk of some of these comorbidities.
+The hormonal imbalance that leads to a problem with metabolism and weight gain is difficult to battle, but you can improve hormonal and glucose levels.
 Talk with your doctor about what PCOS means for your overall health and how you can prevent serious complications.